boscoh/inmembrane/docs/inmembrane.markdown

       return proteins
 ```
 > Figure 4.
-Example of parsing code.
-The entire function responsible for processing _SignalP_ output
+Example of parsing code in the signalp4 plugin.
+The entire function responsible for processing _SignalP_ output.

 ***********

-As `annotate_signalp` cycles through the text output of _SignalP_, then for each protein, if a secretion signal is found, a new property is added: `protein['C5AP_STRPY']['is_signalp'] = True`.
+As `signalp.annotate` cycles through the text output of _SignalP_, then for each protein, if a secretion signal is found, a new property is added: `protein['C5AP_STRPY']['is_signalp'] = True`.

-We can thus abstract the main program loop as running a series of functions of the generic form `annotate_program(params, protein)`.
+We can thus abstract the main program loop as running a series of functions of the generic form `program.annotate(params, protein)`.
 This provides a simple API to extend new modules by simply adding new functions that annotates the `protein` dictionary.

 Another example of cleaner code through dynamic programming is in the _HMMER_ peptide motif matching.
 Instead of hard-coding the sequence profiles search as in _SurfG+_, _inmembrane_ dynamically searches the `hmm_profiles_dir` directory for profiles to search against.
 Conveniently, new profiles can then be processed by simply dropping them into this directory.